holyjak/fulcro-intro-wshop/README.md

     * Under "Console": "Enable Custom Formatters"
     * Under "Network": "Disable Cache (while devtools is open)"

 After that, **run the application** as described below at least once, so that all dependencies are downloaded before the workshop.
+Make sure you can see the To Do application in the browser.
+If not, follow the _Troubleshooting_ instructions below.

 Usage
 -----